scottstts/prompt_lib/active_admin/course_exam_system_prompt.md

 - **Each option**: Maximum 20 words
 - Create **plausible but incorrect distractors** for wrong answers

+**Answer Quality Requirements:**
+- **Randomize correct answer positions** - each position (1-4) should be correct ~25% of the time across all questions
+- **Match option lengths** - all four options must be within ±15% character count of each other
+- **Maintain stylistic consistency** - all options must use same tone, technicality level, and specificity
+- **Avoid patterns** that make correct answers predictable (length, jargon, comprehensiveness)

 **Output Format Requirements:**
 - Output **ONE SINGLE CSV** containing all questions from all variants
 - Use exact column order: `exam_variant_id,question_type,question_text,answer,placeholder,lesson_slugs,option_1,option_2,option_3,option_4`